top of page

 Frequently Asked Questions

-Based in Nottingham, MO Architects works across Nottinghamshire on residential and planning-led architectural design projects.
+MO Architects, ARB registered architects in Nottingham working across Nottinghamshire, Lincolnshire & Leicestershire on residential and planning-led architectural design projects.

 © 2026 M & O Architects Ltd. Registered Office: Waterloo House, 8 Woodhill Road, Collingham, Newark, Nottingham, NG23 7NR All Rights Reserved | Terms |